joyfulmonster/joyfulmongo/ExtendiableHashing.md

 * highly concurrent and thread safe
 * highly available

-The idea is to leverage the extendiable hashing algorithm (https://en.wikipedia.org/wiki/Extendible_hashing) to manage a collection of small buckets to provide:

-* fine-grained parallel locking
+The idea is to leverage the extendiable hashing algorithm (https://en.wikipedia.org/wiki/Extendible_hashing) to manage a collection of small buckets to provide fine-grained parallel locking and incremental resizing.
-* incremental resizing

 ## Extendiable Hashing

 Extendible hashing uses a Directory to manage a list of Buckets.
 A Directory consists of an array of pointers to Buckets.
-Its size must be in a power of 2 value.
-The array index maps to the lower bits of the hashcode.
+The array size must be in a power of 2 value.
+The array index maps to the lower bits of the hashcode of a key.
 The number of bits called the depth of bucket.
-The actual data are stored on one of the buckets.
-One bucket is a small hashtable.
+A particular key value pair is stored on one of the buckets as a HashEntry.
+One bucket is a small hashmap.
 When a Bucket is overflow, a Split needs to be done to resize the storage.
+During the split, the particular bucket will be locked and the existing entries will be migrated to the new buckets.
+Since the bucket size is fixed, the locking period is fairely small.
+Another impact of a split operation is Directory may need to be double sized.
+Since the Directory size is in O(logN) order, the size typically is fairely small, the Directory resizing operation is also pretty fast.

+The following sections describe the detail steps of put/get/remove operation, I will cover the details of Split operation in "put" operation.

 ### Operation Steps